 The very first rule in rodent control is figure out how the mice are getting inside and close those entryways.
 Remember that a mouse only needs a hole the size of a dime to squeeze through.
 As long as it can get its head through, the body will stretch out and follow.
 So, grab a good flashlight and mirror with an extension handle and start looking for openings.
 Look high and low.
 That's what the mirror is for.

 Do not use foam to seal holes.
 The mice will quickly chew through that stuff.
 Instead, use quick setting cement and hardware cloth.
 Any hardware store carries it and it is always stored next to the chicken wire.
 It comes in rolls and requires a tin snip to cut to size.
+Or, you can use Xcluder, which is a steel-wool type material that easily stuffs into holes, but unlike regular steel wool, it won't rust.
 Be sure to check spaces under the brick siding.
 Folding over a piece of the hardware cloth and stuffing it into those openings will keep rodents out.

 Cut tall grass and weeds away from the foundation walls.
 Fill ground tunnels with pea gravel.
 The mice cannot dig through the stuff.
 Make sure mulch is not touching the brick siding.
 You should be able to see the foundation walls.